 to investigate and to search out wisdom and the scheme of things and to understand the stupidity of wickedness and the madness of folly.

 One morning, as I was walking to a lecture theatre at UWA, I noticed a banner fixed across the library overpass advertising the weekly meetings of the Christian Union of UWA.
 I stopped and put the dates into my calendar.
-I vividly remember the feelings of joy and excitement I had during the ensuing meeting.
+I vividly remember the feeling of warmth, joy and excitement I had during that meeting.

-I soon attended the Christian Union’s Mid-Year Conference, and the National Training Event at the end of the year which were spiritually-enriching and life-changing experiences.
-Following my graduations, I flew east and lived and studied at Sydney Missionary and Bible College, where during my two years studying a Graduate Diploma of Divinity, I was involved in Christian missions at Adam Road Presbyterian Church in Singapore and at Albion Park Anglican Church.
+After graduation, I flew east to live and study at Sydney Missionary and Bible College.
+During my two years pursuing a Graduate Diploma of Divinity, I was involved in Christian missions at Adam Road Presbyterian Church in Singapore and Albion Park Anglican Church.

-Despite living and studying in a Christian community, I allowed myself to mute the call for Christlikeness and pursue immorality.
-Ignoring the loving advice of friends and college staff, my whirlwind relationship with a non-believer resulted in my course failure.
-I chose to move back in Perth and complete my studies at Trinity Theological College, where my third mission was with the Port Hedland Seafarers Centre.
+Nonetheless, despite living and studying in a Christian community, I allowed myself to mute the call for Christlikeness and pursued immortality.
+After ignoring the wise and loving advice of friends and college staff, my intense, whirlwind relationship with a non-believer overtook my priorities, resulting in my first academic failure.
+So, I moved back to Perth and completed my studies at Trinity Theological College, where my third mission was with the Port Hedland Seafarers Centre.

-During an illuminating conversation with a Serbian-Orthodox crewman on a container ship berthed in the Port, I was told that due to their lengthy sailing schedules, “the ship begins to feel like a prison”.
-This comment stuck with me, and during some research back at my assigned residence, I came across Prison Fellowship Australia.
-After reading their ‘About Us’, and ‘Programs’ pages, I filled out their Volunteer form.
+Whilst aboard a container ship berthed in the port, I had an illuminating conversation with a Serbian-Orthodox crewman.
+He told me that “the ship begins to feel like a prison”.
+This comment stuck in my head, and during some research back at my assigned residence, I came across Prison Fellowship Australia.
+After reading their ‘About Us’, and ‘Programs’ pages, I filled out their volunteer form.

-After getting certified to serve in the Prisons, I went on to lead and assist in chapel services for male inmates at Hakea Prison, and female inmates at Melaleuca Remand and Reintegration Facility, where I also participated in The Prisoners Journey course.
+After getting trained and certified to serve in the Prisons, I led and assisted in chapel services for male inmates at Hakea Prison and female inmates at Melaleuca Remand and Reintegration Facility.
+In addition, I helped to facilitate The Prisoners Journey course.
 “Honestly, prison visiting is not an easy ministry.
-It can take months or even years to see change in an inmate’s life, but change does happen.”
-Julie, a Prison Fellowship Volunteer.
+It can take months or even years to see a change in an inmate’s life, but change does happen” (Julie, a Prison Fellowship Volunteer).

 “Every person is made in the image of God.
-No life is beyond His reach.”
+Therefore, no life is beyond His reach.”

-While studying a Graduate Diploma of Chaplaincy at Murdoch University the following year, I fell in love with a beautiful Filipina woman whom I sat next to each week during a class appropriately titled Community Development Theory and Practice.
+While studying a Graduate Diploma of Chaplaincy at Murdoch University, I fell in love with a beautiful Filipina woman I sat next to each week during an appropriately titled Community Development Theory and Practice class.
 Short story short, we got married three seas away in the Philippines the following January.

-As it happened, the Taal Volcano erupted on January 12, prohibiting many of our international guests to attend, and the World Health Organisation (WHO) called a global public-health emergency (COVID-19) on January 30, 2020, scrapping our honeymoon plans in Taiwan.
+As it happened, the Taal Volcano erupted on January 12, prohibiting many of our international wedding guests to attend.
+Then the World Health Organisation (WHO) called a global public-health emergency (COVID-19) on January 30, 2020, invariably rewriting our future plans.

-On the blessings in disguise side of things, while living in the Philippines under one the world’s longest lockdowns, I completed and published my historical memoir, “A Maze of Miracles & Madness“, which I started writing when I was twenty-five.
-As I look back, my first quarter-century was a whirlwind of blessings from God; times of darkness and redemption.
+On the blessings in disguise side of things, while living in the Philippines under one of the world’s longest lockdowns, I finally completed and published my short historical memoir, “A Maze of Miracles & Madness“.
+I started writing this when I turned twenty-five.
+As I look back, my first quarter-century was a whirlwind of blessings from God; times of spiritual growth, joy, understandings, misunderstandings, falls, and redemption.